Practicalities of moving in

 You can check if you are entitled to housing benefits and you can also apply for housing benefits via borger.dk’s self-service facility – in Danish only:

 If you want to change your Danish address, you have to inform the authorities.
-The online self-service is primarily in Danish (depending on which municipality you live in or are about to move to), but you can always get help to fill it in at the local citizen service center or at the library.
+The online self-service is primarily in Danish (depending on which municipality you live in or are about to move to), but you can always get help to fill it in at the local Citizen Service centre.
 Or maybe you know a Danish speaking person, who can help you.

-Remember to bring your NemID - if you want to get help on a self service at the local citizen service center or at the library.
+Remember to bring your MitID – if you want to get help on a self service at the local Citizen Service centre.

-You can at the earliest inform the authorities of your change of address four weeks before you move and it must be done no later than five days after you have moved to your new home.
+You can at the earliest inform the authorities of your change of address 4 weeks before you move and it must be done no later than 5 days after you have moved to your new home.